Procedure: Late withdrawal due to special circumstances

 - the student’s current work hours and location; and

-- Domestic students who elect to defer their fees to their HELP loan and who have a late withdrawal application approved, will have the debt removed from their HELP loan.
+- Domestic students who elect to defer their fees to their HELP loan and who have a late withdrawal due to special circumstances application approved, will have the debt removed from their HELP loan.
 Advice of revised debts are submitted by the University to the Department of Education at scheduled times during the year.
 The management of this is then between the Department of Education and the Australian Taxation Office (ATO).

 |Printable version (PDF)|